angelim/snowly/README.md

 When Snowly finds something wrong, it renders a parsed array of requests along with its errors.

-If everything is ok, Snowly delivers the default Snowplow pixel, unless you're using the debug mode.
-In debug mode it always renders the parsed contents of your requests.
+When everything is ok, Snowly delivers the default Snowplow pixel, unless you're using the debug mode.

-If you can't investigate the request's response, you can start Snowly in the foreground and in Debug Mode to output the response to STDOUT.
+If you can't investigate the request's response, you can start Snowly in the foreground and in __Debug Mode__ to output the response to __STDOUT__.
 `snowly -d -F`

 Example: